-The location of crime is important and it is clear that there is a definite link between crime and the built environment.
+The location of crime is important and it is clear that there is a definite link between crime and the built environment in South Africa.
+Specific locations therefore allows for specific types if crime to occur.
 Crime prevention should therefore, not only be concerned with law enforcement and social development, but also with the nature of the built environment and the opportunities it presents for crime.